crimx/retux/docs/guide/motivation.md

 `getType(todos.add)` works because `function` properties are modified by [typesafe-actions](https://github.com/piotrwitek/typesafe-actions#action-helpers).

+This is really a clever solution to reuse code.
+But base on experience we better follow the KISS rule(Keep It Simple Stupid).
+Also see Dan's [post](https://overreacted.io/goodbye-clean-code/) on this.

-Also with the example on [Action Creators](https://github.com/piotrwitek/react-redux-typescript-guide#action-creators-):
+Then the example on [Action Creators](https://github.com/piotrwitek/react-redux-typescript-guide#action-creators-):

 ```typescript
 export const increment = () => action(INCREMENT);